nikhilesh9ix/VerseVaani/CONTRIBUTING.md

 3. Test your changes: `./dev.ps1 test` or `make test`.
 4. Format and lint your code: `./dev.ps1 format` or `make format`.
 5. Commit your changes with a descriptive message.
-6. Push to your fork and create a Pull Request on GitHub.
+6. Push to your fork and create a Merge Request on GitLab.

 ## 🎯 Code Standards